Kano will start releasing Star Wars and other Disney-branded products later this year

-Educational computing kit company Kano announced today that it has signed a two-year licensing to create Disney-branded products later this year.
-Details are still pretty scant on how precisely the deal will take shape, but the first product looks to be a Star Wars-themed kit.
+Educational computing kit company Kano announced today that it has signed a two-year licensing deal to create Disney-branded products later this year.
+Details are still pretty scant on how precisely the deal with Disney’s Parks, Experiences and Consumer Products will take shape, but the first product looks to be a Star Wars-themed kit due out in the second half of the year.

+“Our goal at Kano is to take you on a journey, unlocking powers in yourself and others, through the medium of technology – from wands that really work, to computers you make yourself, and more” Kano CEO Alex Klein said in a statement, “Collaborating with Disney is a blessing.
+We can combine connected, creative technologies with some of the most memorable stories ever told.”

-Of course, if Sphero’s struggles taught us anything, it’s that IP alone do not a successful product make.
-The company had an undeniable hit on its hands with the release of its BB-8 robot, but it flew a little too close to the sun when it effectively quadrupled its product output to include additional Star Wars robots and Pixar and Marvel branded products.
+Of course, if Sphero’s struggles taught us anything, it’s that IP alone does not a successful product make.
+The company had an undeniable hit on its hands with the release of its BB-8 robot, but it flew a little too close to the sun when it effectively quadrupled its product output to include additional Star Wars robots and Pixar and Marvel-branded products.

 Kano will also be taking a fairly ambitious approach to licensing, with several more brands already in the works.